Resolving issues with neighbours

 We don’t tolerate disruptive behaviour, deliberate or reckless property damage, or illegal activities at a public housing property.
 These actions are a breach of the State tenancy agreement.
 Read about our expectations of tenant behaviour.

-We use existing tenancy breach processes under the Residential Tenancy and Rooming Accommodation Act to clarify acceptable and not acceptable behaviour.
+We use tenancy breach processes under the Residential Tenancy and Rooming Accommodation Act 2008 to identify acceptable and unacceptable behaviour.

 We have a strong focus on coordinating and linking people to other government and community services for support.
 For example: